Efficient Construction of the BWT for Repetitive Text Using String Compression: Methods

-\begin{proof} By Lemma~\ref{lem:lem2}, we know that the suffixes of $T^{i}$ in $O$ are prefixed by $S$, and that they form a consecutive range $S\!A^{i}[j,j']$.
-Additionally, the symbols that occur to the left of the suffixes in $S\!A^{i}[j,j']$ are those for the list of $pBWT^{i}[o]$.
-However, we still have not resolved the relative order of the suffixes in $S\!A^{i}[j,j']$, so (in theory) we do not know how rearrange the symbols in $pBWT^{i}[o]$.
-The suffixes of $T^{i}$ in $O$ are preceded by the same symbol $s$, so it is no necessary to further sort $S\!A^{i}[j,j']$ because the outcome for $pBWT^{i}[o]$ will be always an equal-symbol run for $s$ of length $l=|O|$. \end{proof}
+\begin{proof} By Lemma~\ref{lem:lem2}, we know that $S_x$ prefixes the suffixes of $T^i$ in $O_x$, and that they form a consecutive range $\same[s_x..e_x]$.
+Additionally, the symbols that occur to the left of the suffixes in $\same[s_x..e_x]$ are those for the projected block $BWT^{i}_{bcr}[s_x..e_x]$.
+However, we still have not resolved the relative order of the suffixes in $\same[s_x..e_x]$, so (in theory) we do not know how to rearrange the symbols in $BWT^{i}_{bcr}[s_x..e_x]$.
+The suffixes of $T^{i}$ in $O_x$ are preceded by the same symbol $c$, so it is not necessary to further sort $\same[s_x..e_x]$ because the outcome for the projected block will always be an equal-symbol run $c^{\ell}$ of length $\ell=|O_x|=e_x-s_x+1$. \end{proof}

-The problem is that we do not store $O$, so we do not know value for $l$ in $(s, l)$.
-Nevertheless, we do have the frequencies of the phrases in $ D^{i}$, in the vector $N^{i}$.
-In this way, we can compute $l$ by summing the frequencies in $N^{i}$ for the phrases of $D^{i}$ where $S$ occurs as a suffix.

-Now that we have covered all the theoretical aspects of the parsing phrase, we proceed to describe our procedure to build $pBWT^{i}$.
+Now we have all the necessary elements to describe the preliminary BCR BWT formally: